 Schedule 30 was a temporary arrangement referring to rounds run in the following three financial years (awarding doctors for work carried out in the previous year for each):

-Given the circumstances, the temporary arrangements in schedule 30 are being extended for another year (to 31 March 2022) to enable us to complete negotiations on future arrangements with the British Medical Association (BMA) and the HCSA, to be implemented from 1 April 2022.
-Schedule 30 is being amended accordingly and will require a full round to be run based on the final year’s investment allocation in 2021/22.
-Exact details are being agreed with the negotiating parties.
+Given the circumstances, the temporary arrangements in schedule 30 have been extended for another year (to 31 March 2022) to enable us to complete negotiations on future arrangements with the British Medical Association (BMA) and the HCSA, to be implemented from 1 April 2022.
+Schedule 30 is being amended accordingly and will be published soon.

 The parties expect that clinical academics will continue to be considered eligible for an award, as per previous local arrangements.